Eighth Wonder (band): Success in the UK

 Whilst completing their first album, the band had another line-up change, with Godson being replaced by drummer Steve Grantley.
-They worked with sound engineer, mixer and producer Pete Hammond, with the exception of one track, "I'm Not Scared", co-produced and written by the Pet Shop Boys and Phil Harding.
+They worked with sound engineer, mixer and producer Pete Hammond, with the exception of one track, "I'm Not Scared", co-produced and written by Pet Shop Boys and Phil Harding.
 Chosen as the next single for release in Europe, it was greeted with media and public enthusiasm.
 "I'm Not Scared" became a Top 10 hit in almost every country in Europe, achieving No. 1 in Italy, No. 2 in Switzerland and Portugal, No. 3 in Spain, No. 4 in Greece, No. 5 in Germany, No. 7 in the UK, No. 8 in France and No. 20 in Austria.
 Pet Shop Boys recorded their own version of the song for their album Introspective.

 May 1988 saw the release of another single, "Cross My Heart", which proved to be almost as successful chart-wise as "I'm Not Scared" (No. 6 in Switzerland, No. 10 in Italy, No. 13 in UK, and France, and No. 56 in the US - where it was their only Top 75 single).

 Eighth Wonder's album Fearless followed in July 1988, and by October it had achieved almost 500,000 sales internationally.

-However, the follow-up single "Baby Baby" only got to No. 65 in the UK Singles Chart and would be their last hit in Italy, peaking at No. 13.
-They had one more hit in Japan with "Use Me" in 1989 and, shortly after this, the band parted ways and Patsy Kensit began to focus on her marriage and acting career.
+The follow-up single "Baby Baby" only got to No. 65 in the UK singles chart and would be their last hit in Italy, peaking at No. 13.
+They had one more hit in Japan with "Use Me" in 1989 and, shortly after this, the band parted ways and Kensit began to focus on her marriage and acting career.
 In 1988, Hong Kong singer Elvina Kong covered "Baby Baby" in Cantonese.